 The Best Things To Do In The Brecon Beacons National Park

 Growing up in the South Wales town of Merthyr Tydfil, I was lucky enough to call the Brecon Beacons my (extended) backyard.
 I got to know the mountains, forestries and reservoirs inside out as I explored all they had to offer.
 In this guide.
 I’d like to share the top things to do and best places to visit in the Brecon Beacons National Park.

 1. Hike a Mountain

 By far the most popular thing to do in the Brecon Beacons is conquer one of the many mountain peaks the national park has to offer.
-The mountain range spans across the full width of South Wales and is divided into several different regions – The Black Mountain in the west, Fforest Fawr and the Central Beacons across the middle and the Black Mountains in the east.
+The Beacons mountains span across the full width of South Wales and are divided into several different regions – The Black Mountain in the west, Fforest Fawr and the Central Beacons across the middle and the Black Mountains in the east.

 The highest and most popular peak is Pen y Fan which stands at 886m tall and is found in the Central Beacons.
 The most iconic hill in the Black Mountains of the east is the Sugar Loaf, whilst arguably the prettiest hike in the Brecon Beacons is a loop of Llyn y Fan Fach and Llyn y Fan Fawr in the west.

 Click here for a complete guide to the best mountain hikes in the Brecon Beacons.